CoffeeCodeAndCreatine/developer_set_up/README.md

 ## Before We Start
 Going from intel to m1 can be a bit of a trick.
 Some tools and set up work well for intel and do not for m1.
-Other apps are optimized for m1 while other will require rosetta.
+Other apps are optimized for m1 while other will require rosetta (For apps that are m1 optimized please see [Apps](APPLICATION.md)).
 This set up, should get you a clean environment with optimized apps, however it will require a few steps done in specific order, and a few edits to profiles and paths.
 The profiles, assuming the mac in untouched will not yet be created.
 A base path will look like this.